For Parents

 Sound out words in your mind

-We teach them to slide their finger to the end of a whole word before reading it aloud to hold a picture of the letters in their mind.
+We teach them to slide their finger to the end of a whole word before reading it aloud.
+This creates a picture of the letters in their mind.
+Cover the word as they do the sound movements and add meaning.

 Step 6